equinor/TimeSeriesAnalysis/articles/index.md

 > [!Note]
 > Multiple plots will cause Chrome to display them in multiple tabs.
 A large number of figures can be generated and sorted in this way.

-## Install instructions: in-browser time-series plotting

-*For time-series plot to work, you will need to run a http-server locally on your machine.*

-The plotting in this package is based on the javacsript plotting library plot.ly., a copy of the bundled minified javascript plot.ly package
-``plotly.min.js`` is included for convenience, but other versions can also be downdloaded from the vendor site.

-The repo includes a folder "www\plotly" and for plotting to work you need to run an http-server such as *Internet Information Services(ISS)* that in your broser serves up a folder on your computer as "localhost".

-Copy the folder ``plotly`` into the folder that for instance IIS is serveing where it can live along side other pages you may be serving up), such as "c:\inetpub\plotly" if  "c:\inetpub" is the folder that IIS is serving.

-Note that this repo includes some custom javascript code which wraps some ``plot.ly`` timeseries plotting functionality, so that a "Plot(Var1)" in C# can trigger a browser to open with a time-series plot of "Var1".

-Plotting works by launching a browser(chrome) and directing it to ``http://localhost/plotly/index.html``, but all the low-level details are handled by the Plot class for you.

-> [!Note]
-> You can use any http-server you like to serve up the javascript plotting files, and these files can be served from a
-> http-server that you may already be running.
-Node.js for instance could be used in stead of IIS, many other alternatives exist.
-> If you do not already run a http-server locally on your windows-machine,IIS may be easy to start with as it is bundled with your operating system.